dustywhite7/Econ8310/SlidesCode/8 - Random Forest.md

 <br>

 This principle also applies to statistical learning algorithms.
-Aggregating poor algorithms can lead to a good algorithm.
+Aggregating "poor" algorithms can lead to a "good" algorithm.

 Collections of learning algorithms are called **ensembles**.